connectionloops/cloops.microservices.template/README.md

 # Getting Started

-This is a GitHub template repository for creating Cloops microservices.
-When you create a new repository from this template, you'll need to set up your namespace.
+This is a GitHub template repository for creating Cloops microservices. **You must run the setup script after cloning to bootstrap your project.**

-## Quick Setup
+> To learn more about `cloops.microservices`, please checkout our docs on [GitHub](https://github.com/connectionloops/cloops.microservices/tree/main/docs)

-### Option 1: Using the Setup Script (Recommended)
+## ⚠️ IMPORTANT: Run Setup Script First!

-After cloning this template repository, run the setup script:
+**Before doing anything else, you MUST run the setup script to bootstrap your project:**

 ```bash
 chmod +x setup.sh